st-yim/HabitTracker/README.md

 To embark on your habit-building journey with TrackIt: Habit Tracker, follow these simple steps:

 1. **Installation:**
-   - Download the app from [App Store].
+   - Download the app from: https://apps.apple.com/us/app/trackit-habit-tracker/id6476233525.
    - Install the app on your device.

 2. **Setup:**